 - Start with the toothbrush at a 45-degree angle, beginning at your gumline.
 Gently brush your gums back and forth before moving up the surface of your teeth.

-- Focus first on the outside of your teeth, and then make sure to clean the backsides, as well.
+- Focus first on the outside surfaces of your teeth, and then make sure to clean the insides, as well.

 - Reach back and brush all sides of each of your molars, making sure to brush all the way to the back of your mouth.

 Finally, put the finishing touch on your deep cleaning by swishing with a mouthwash to rinse and disinfect your mouth.
 It'll remove any lingering bacteria and ensure that you have fresh breath for your checkup.
-Pour a small amount in a small cup and swish it forcefully between your teeth and around your mouth for about 60 seconds.
-Spit out the mouthwash and you're ready for your dental closeup.
+Pour a small amount in a small cup and swish it forcefully between your teeth and around your mouth for 30-60 seconds.
+Spit out the mouthwash, and you're ready for your dental closeup.

-Visiting the dentist should be anything but nerve-wracking, but if your oral hygiene has been less than exemplary, you might be feeling a little nervous.
+Visiting the dentist should be anything but nerve-racking, but if your oral hygiene has been less than exemplary, you might be feeling a little nervous.
 By knowing how to get your teeth clean before the dentist, you can be sure that you'll have the best appointment possible.
-A deep clean is the key to smiling all the way through your appointment and is the perfect way to renew your commitment to good oral hygiene.
+A deep clean is the key to a smooth dental appointment and the perfect way to renew your commitment to good oral hygiene.